argoproj/argo-events/docs/quickstart.md

 argo list -n argo-events
 ```

-Verify that the sn was updated correctly and moved to a "Complete" phase.
+Verify that the sensor was updated correctly and moved to a "Complete" phase.
 ```
-kubectl get sn -n argo-events webhook-sn -o yaml
+kubectl get sensor -n argo-events webhook-sensor -o yaml
 ```

-Check the logs of the sn-controller pod, gateway-controller, associated gateways and sensors if there are problems.
+Check the logs of the sensor-controller pod, gateway-controller, associated gateways and sensors if there are problems.

 ## 7. Next steps
 * [Follow tutorial on gateways and sensors](tutorial.md)